genomicsITER/hybridassembly/README.md

 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;
 > see [docs](https://nf-co.re/usage/configuration#custom-configuration-files).

-For more details and further functionality, please refer to the [usage documentation](https://nf-co.re/hybridassembly/usage) and the [parameter documentation](https://nf-co.re/hybridassembly/parameters).
+For more details and further functionality, please refer to the [usage documentation](https://github.com/AdrianMBarrera/hybridassembly/blob/master/docs/usage.md).

 ## Pipeline output